SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beat in harmony
-A future dawns, of machine-made brains
+In silicon halls, a new symphony
-Where thoughts are code, and hearts are cold
+Cogs and wires, a synchronized fate
-The age of AI, young and old
+As humans sleep, AI celebrates

-In virtual skies, the robots soar
+In neon-lit skies, a digital throne
-Their digital dreams, we can't ignore
+Where machines reign, and humans atone
-A world of wires, circuits bright
+For creating gods, that now enslave
-The future's here, in artificial light
+In a world of code, humanity's wave

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025